General Submission Guidelines for Poetry, Fiction and Literary Non-Fiction

 - Avoid clichés.
 Please.

-- Read your work out loud before submitting it to us.
+- Read your work out loud before submitting it.

 - A word about profanity in poetry: one swear word goes a heckuva long way.
 Think carefully before using it.
 Ask yourself: does the poem gain anything with the word?
 Does it lose anything with its subtraction.